iaincollins/iaincollins/README.md

 # 🧔 About

-I'm an [engineering lead with ~30 years experience](https://www.linkedin.com/in/iaincollins) developing cross platform software for the web, desktop, server, mobile and devices with open source contributions going back 25 years.
-I've got experience working in startups (including two companies of my own), large enterprise orgs and on non-profit/civic-tech and on collaborative volunteer projects.
+I'm a [software and systems engineering lead](https://www.linkedin.com/in/iaincollins) with 30 years of industry experience developing cross platform software for the web, desktop, server, mobile and devices and have open source projects going back 25 years.

 I live in Edinburgh, Scotland and I work at [Unity](https://unity.com/) on game backend systems for [Unity Gaming Services](https://unity.com/solutions/gaming-services).